dev-cafe/autocmake/doc/customizing-modules.rst

 If you think that your customization will be useful for other users as well, you may consider contributing the changes directly to https://github.com/scisoft/autocmake/.
-We very much encourage such contributions.
-But we also very much strive for generality and portability.
+We encourage very much such contributions.
+But we also strive for generality and portability.